 I’ll even tell you how much you’ll save using each of my tips and give an overall cost for the ultimate budget-friendly holiday trip.

 The first question people usually ask about visiting Walt Disney World around the holidays is “When do they put the decorations up?”

 Here’s a quick summary:

 - Magic Kingdom is fully decorated by the first Mickey’s Very Merry Christmas Party.
-Based on party dates from 2017, I predict the first party will be November 8th, 2018, so you can plan on Magic Kingdom being decorated starting the second week of November, 2018.
+The first party is on November 8th, 2018, so you can plan on Magic Kingdom being decorated starting the second week of November.